sakanafuto/dotfiles/README.md

 ## Getting Started

-First install services and packages as needed, such as zsh and tmux etc.
+First install services and packages as needed, such as tmux and Nerd Fonts etc.

 ### Installation